pwntoken/old_pwntoken_blog/source/_posts/2015-08-22-economics-of-web-application-security.markdown

 1. Monetary to ~~security researchers~~ (now that they claim to be!) for hasteful reports [**just to gain rewards**](https://www.bbhq.net/forums/topic/3/adobe-what-a-joke) is a plain dis-respect to self-respect but could be professionally a no-harm'er.
 But tl;dr *the bug bounty program* cannot itself expect more and hence is [*always gentle*](http://thehackernews.com/2013/10/Yahoo-bug-bounty-program-reward-vulnerability.html).

 2. Realizing a [percent of valid reports](https://www.facebook.com/notes/facebook-bug-bounty/bug-bounty-highlights-and-updates/818902394790655) are made and ofcourse **awarded** does not verify the fact that it *had* [any monetary impact on the business](http://shubh.am/the-deterioration-of-unmanaged-bug-bounties/).
-Relaity check more vulnerabilities are dependent on each other and hence often times * **a chain of vulnerabilities** * which has to exist the same time as of depecndency of existence of others lead to a **critical threat**.
+Relaity check more vulnerabilities are dependent on each other and hence *often times* ** *<u>a chain of vulnerabilities</u>* ** which has to exist the same time as of depecndency of existence of others lead to a **critical threat**.
 Ofcourse, this too has a narrow window with ~~security researchers~~.

 3. It's real that [Perspective is everything](https://www.offensive-security.com/offsec/bug-bounty-program-insights/) but let's just say sometimes a persistent *hackerhat* cowboy either way does what they had always wanted to do and [it's not yet secure-proof](https://www.exploit-db.com/papers/15823/) but let's just [stay strong](https://www.offensive-security.com/backtrack/offsec-web-server-hacked/).